 The Ballerina Extension for Visual Studio Code

-Download and install Ballerina.
+- Download and install Ballerina.

-Install Ballerina VS Code Extension.
-Launch VS Code Quick Open (
+- Install the Ballerina VS Code Extension.

 Open a Ballerina

 .bal file or a project directory to activate the extension.

 Info: When the extension is activated, you can see the

 Ballerina SDK: <version> in the status bar at the bottom left corner.